3 miles south of downtown Yachats

 Take a drive on Yachats River Road for a possible view of grazing belted bovines – and sometimes also a majestic herd of elk.
 These black cattle with their signature cream-colored stripe are known affectionately by local children as “the oreo cows.”
 The river valley is also home to herds of bleeting goats, sheep, and less vocal horses and llamas, as well as ducks, peacocks, and other wonderful beings.

-Features large fiction selection and children’s library.
+Features a large fiction selection and a children’s library.
 Offers internet connection with WiFi.
 Sit outside on one of the benches and enjoy access to the internet at your leisure.
-Come inside during library hours, 12-4 Tu, Wed, Th; Fri 12-4; Sat 10-4, and connect at the front seating area or go to the back work table for a quieter setting.
+Come inside during library hours – Mon: 12-4pm; Tues: 12-5pm; Wed: 12-6pm; Thurs: 12-5pm, Fri: 12-4pm, Sat: 10am-4pm – and connect at the front seating area or go to the back work table for a quieter setting.
 WiFi has been provided by funding from the Friends of Yachats Library.
 Your donation to help defer costs is appreciated!
+Closed Sundays.

 Please see the web site linked below for a map and directions.